 2. How do I request editorial support?

-CON faculty may request editorial support by sending an e-mail to Dr. Michael Weaver and attaching the appropriate documents, which should be in final or near final form.
+CON faculty may request editorial support by completing the Research Support Form above and attaching the appropriate documents, which should be in final or near-final form.
 The form is sent to the editor, who should respond to the request via e-mail within one working day.

 3. What is your definition of a final document?